RecursiveForest/whatmp3/README.md

 default options can be changed by editing the file itself.

-changes to the script itself are required to support changes to or new audio formats, but knowledge of python is not required
+changes to the script itself are required to support changes to or new audio formats, but knowledge of python is not required.

 ## example